Alternatives to Bankruptcy in Pennsylvania

-You may feel your only recourse is to file for bankruptcy – but you may have alternatives to bankruptcy you didn’t know about.
+You may feel your only recourse is to file for bankruptcy, but you may have options other than bankruptcy.

 Are you dealing with any of these situations?